colbywhite/acoustic-stack/README.md

 ![The Remix Acoustic Stack](/hero-screenshot.png)

-This is a minimal Remix stack to serve as a starting for demos and debugging.
+This is a minimal Remix stack to serve as a starting point for demos and debugging.
+If you need to reproduce a bug in Remix, this stack is a good starting point to do so since it has very little outside of Remix.
+It's also a good tool if you're trying to demo something Remix-specific.

 Learn more about [Remix Stacks](https://remix.run/stacks).

 ```
-npx create-remix@latest --template colbywhite/acoustic-stack
+yarn create remix --template colbywhite/acoustic-stack
 ```

 ## What's in the stack